OneDeadKey/kalamine/README.rst

 The keyboard layout appears in the language bar.

 Note: in some cases, custom dead keys may not be supported any more by MSKLC on Windows 10/11.
-KbdEdit works fine.
+KbdEdit works fine, but its installers are not signed.
+WKalamine works fine as well (see below) and its installers are signed.

 Basic developer info available in Kalamine’s `KLC documentation page`_.